-Any health professional that administers or is able to prescribe medicines need access to formal education that explains how to incorporate evidence-based knowledge of medication safety into their everyday practice.
-This Course provides essential education on how to find and utilise the most up-to-date and credible information on medicines.
+Any healthcare professional who administers or is able to prescribe medicines needs access to formal education explaining how to incorporate evidence-based knowledge of medication safety into everyday practice.
+This Ausmed Course provides essential education on how to find and utilise the most up-to-date and credible information on medicines.

 - Where to go to find credible information relating to medicines